Spray Chalk Outline

 brick or porous masonry surfaces" because it can stain permanently.
 It is better

 on asphalt and grass.
-It appears other brands have the same problem, but don't
+Other brands have the same problem, but don't

 warn us.